nataz77/nataz77/README.md

 # Hi, I'm Simone! 👋

 Hello!
-I'm Simone, 26 years old, passionate about music and all about technology.<br/>
-Here in GitHub I experiment around with different technologies<br/>
-My personal mission is to help people do and archive more using technology.
+I'm Simone, 26 years old, currently a Technical Specialist/Systems Engineer Here in GitHub I experiment around with different technologies.<br/> My personal mission is to help people do and archive more using technology.
-One of my goals for the rest of 2022 and in 2023 is to contribute more to OSS, so here I am!
+One of my goals for the rest of 2024 is to contribute more to OSS, so here I am!

 ### Some of my work: